Sovereign immunity: Spain

-The Spanish monarch is personally immune from prosecution for acts committed by government ministers in the King's name, according to Title II, Section 56, Subsection 3 of the Spanish Constitution of 1978.
+The Spanish monarch is personally immune from prosecution for acts committed by government ministers in his or her name, according to Title II, Section 56, Subsection 3 of the Spanish Constitution of 1978.

-At the time of the June 2014 abdication of King Juan Carlos the Spanish constitution did not state whether an abdicated monarch retains his legal immunity, but the government was planning to make changes to allow this.
-Legislation has been passed, although unlike his previous immunity, the new legislation does not completely shield the former sovereign.
-Juan Carlos must answer to the supreme court, in a similar type of protection afforded to many high-ranking civil servants and politicians in Spain.
-The legislation stipulates that all outstanding legal matters relating to the former king be suspended and passed "immediately" to the supreme court.
+The constitution did not state whether a monarch who abdicated retains legal immunity, prior to the abdication of Juan Carlos I in 2014, but the government was planning to make changes to allow this.
+Legislation was passed, although unlike his previous immunity, the new legislation did not completely shield Juan Carlos, who was obliged to answer to the Supreme Court in a similar type of protection afforded to many high-ranking civil servants and politicians in Spain.
+The legislation stipulated that all outstanding legal matters relating to the former king be suspended and passed "immediately" to the Supreme Court.

 Sri Lanka

-By the Constitution of Sri Lanka, the President of Sri Lanka has sovereign immunity (during the period of office).
+By the Constitution of Sri Lanka, a sitting president of Sri Lanka has sovereign immunity.